xcafebabe/jobsify/README.md

 - https://berlinstartupjobs.com/
 - https://jobs.github.com

 For the moment the only way to install this node is with some development mojo.
-If someone is interested to include more job portals, just open and issue with your request.
-Suggestions & critics are welcome as well.
+If someone is interested to include more job portals, just open an issue with your request, suggestions & critics are welcome as well.

 Usage
 -----